 First opened in 1994, The 12 Bar Club played host to artists early in their career including Jeff Buckley, Damien Rice and The Libertines, but it also gave a leg-up to several of my mates' bands who were nowhere near as good.
 However, it is possibly best known for its association with the so called 'Thamesbeat' movement of the mid-noughties; hosting artists included Jamie T and a young women with the chat of a scaffolder, but a singing voice like melting chocolate; Adele.

-A quick look on Google shows there was a fairly acrimonious battle in 2015 to 'save' the 12 Bar Club from temporary closure, but anyone who has frequented Denmark Street in the past five years would be hard pressed to deny that it needs a vision for the future in order to thrive and attract a new generation of music artists and fans.
-Clearly the area around Tottenham Court Road and Centre Point is rapidly evolving and Outernet Global is committed to embracing the disruption of Crossrail and using the massively increased footfall to spotlight ALL the shops and venues of Denmark Street; Britain's 'Tin Pan Alley' also know affectionately as the birthplace of British rock and roll.
-Moving the protected ‘Smithy’ building has been key to preserving the 12 Bar Cub.
-The oldest of the structures on site its been a stable yard, a blacksmith and most recently part of the 12 Bar Club.
+A quick look on Google shows there was a fairly acrimonious battle in 2015 to 'save' the 12 Bar from temporary closure, but anyone who has frequented Denmark Street in the past five years would be hard pressed to deny that it needs a vision for the future in order to thrive and attract a new generation of music artists and fans.
+Clearly the area around Tottenham Court Road and Centre Point is rapidly evolving and Outernet is committed to embracing the disruption of Crossrail and using the massively increased footfall to spotlight ALL the shops and venues of Denmark Street; Britain's 'Tin Pan Alley', known affectionately as the birthplace of British rock and roll.
+Moving the protected ‘Smithy’ building has been key to preserving the architecture of the 12 Bar and ensuring it remains a live music venue regardless of whether agreement can be reached regarding the name.